aiqc/AIQC/README_Docker.md

 # Files for Build
 Put all of these files in the same directory e.g. '/desktop/aiqc/docker':
-    1. Your python packages e.g. 'requirements.txt'
+    1. Your python packages e.g. 'requirements.txt' and 'requirements_dev.txt'
     2. Dockerfile
     3. docker-compose.yml